DxCx/plugin.video.animeram/README.md

 ##Install
 1. Click on 'Download as zip' to the right of this github page.
 2. Enter Kodi
-2.1 Settings
+3. Click on Settings under System
-2.2 Addons
+4. Click on Add-ons to the left
-2.3 Install from zip
+5. Install from zip
-3. Choose the zip downloaded in option 1
+6. Choose the zip downloaded in option 1

 ##Disclaimer
 this is my first plugin, if you have any comment on my coding,